 Gila Lyons' writing about health, mental health, and social justice has appeared in The New York Times, Oprah Magazine, Cosmopolitan, Health Magazine, Healthline, Vice, Vox, The Huffington Post, GOOD Magazine, Salon, Refinery29, Poets & Writers, The Rumpus, The Millions, The Morning News, Ploughshares, Brevity, Tablet, The Forward, Fusion, Bitch Magazine, Bust Magazine, and other publications.
 Her pieces have been anthologized in books and collections, most recently in ABOUT US: Essays from the Disability Series of the New York Times, (W. W. Norton, 2019).
-She holds an MFA in literary nonfiction from Columbia University, and a Bachelor of Science in Holistic Health from Prescott College.
-Gila is at work on a memoir about the true causes and cures of anxiety and panic disorder.
-She served as one of three “Alices” at Go Ask Alice!
-Columbia University’s award-winning health and sexuality website.
+Gila has served as one of three “Alices” at Go Ask Alice! , Columbia University’s award-winning health and sexuality website.
 She teaches college writing and literature, and works as a freelance writer, a writing coach and editor, and an anxiety coach and connector to resources.
 Message her for rates and availability.
+She is at work on a memoir about her cross-country search for cures for panic and anxiety disorders.
 Connect with her on Twitter, Facebook, Instagram, and LinkedIn.